neumino/blog/_posts/2017-07-03-linear-regression-1d-vector-space.md

 more than one dimension.

-The main take away on my end is that the `*` operator is overwritten with the product between tensors, not matrices.
+The main take away on my end is that the `*` operator is overwritten with the product between tensors, not matrices - if you think about how training is done with batches, it totally make sense though..
 Hopefully if you did study a lot of linear algebra but not so much tensors, you won't have to waste time trying to figure out why your regression converge to such weird values.